 - 1. Completed background check clearance - 2.
-Admitted to the Educator Preparation Program - 3.
+Admitted to the EPP - 3.
 Senior standing at the time of student teaching - 4.
-Completion of specified minimum professional and specialized education courses with an overall GPA of at least 2.50 with no grade in the major courses below a "C-" - a. students who have a grade below "C-" in a professional or specialized course must retake the course and improve their grade before being admitted to student teaching. - b. if a grade below "C-" is made in a professional or specialized course during or after student teaching, students will be required to retake the course(s) before graduation - c. for a listing of professional and specialized courses see the Oklahoma Wesleyan University Catalog. - 5.
+Completion of specified minimum professional and specialized education courses with an overall GPA of at least 2.50 with no grade in the major courses below a "B-" - a. students who have a grade below "B-" in a professional or specialized course must retake the course and improve their grade before being admitted to student teaching. - b. if a grade below "B-" is made in a professional or specialized course during or after student teaching, students will be required to retake the course(s) before graduation - c. for a listing of professional and specialized courses see the current OKWU Catalog. - 5.
 Satisfactory recommendation of the Student Teaching Review Board - 6.
-Submit an application and two Dispositions of the Effective Educator forms - 7.
+Submit an application - 7.
 Complete portfolio requirements for admission to student teaching - 8.
 Successfully complete two (15 hour) field experiences - 9.
 Admission will be conditional until all courses are completed and grades are reviewed prior to the student teaching semester